-"Reduce, reuse, repurpose, recycle" has become more popular, more important, and more necessary, and nowhere is this more evident than on Craigslist, the Internet's very own virtual garage sale.
-Craigslist is a website of local classifieds and forums for more than 550 cities in over 50 countries worldwide.
-According to their posted information, Craigslist is community moderated, and for the majority of those of us posting ads, the service is free!
-(They make their money by charging below-market fees for job ads in 10 cities, and for brokered apartment listings in NYC.)
+"Reduce, reuse, repurpose, recycle" has become more popular, more important, and more necessary, and nowhere is this more evident than on Craigslist, the internet's very own virtual garage sale.
+Craigslist is now website of local classifieds and forums for more than 550 cities in over 50 countries worldwide.

 Craig Newmark started Craigslist as an email list of San Francisco events in early 1995.
 Since then, the website has branched to include listings for jobs, apartments, houses for sale, personal ads, and classifieds.
 These days, Craigslist users self-publish more than 30 million new classified ads each month!
 Posting an ad to sell items is much easier than eBay, it is free, and there is no shipping involved, because you post ads on the Craigslist city site closest to you.

 So set aside some time to get your kids to thin out some of their gently-used toys and make two piles: one to donate to charity (reduce and reuse) and one pile for making cash (re-purpose and recycle).

 Start by cleaning your toys and photographing them.
 You don't want to sell anything that you wouldn't buy at a garage sale, and you must represent your toys' condition accurately.